Wine Cube: simple wine bottle storage model

 So, I began searching for a code-oriented CAD alternative and found several possibilities, but the one I quickly settled on was OpenSCAD.

 OpenSCAD is a long-lived, robust, and well supported open source project that offered exactly the solution I was looking for.
 Its programming syntax is very C-like and along with its straightforward API for creating geometric forms, I only needed a few moments to read a few of the many code examples supplied, and I was quickly writing significant amounts of code and seeing immediate results.
-I was also able to work within my normal development environment, vi, and use all its conveniences.
+I was also able to work within my normal development environment, vi, (nvim) and use all its conveniences.
 Additionally, OpenSCAD has a live preview feature along with a real-time console for debugging purposes, and this instant feedback allowed me to very quickly build the structure with code that was demonstrably correct.

 Using OpenSCAD, I finally started making significant progress on my project, and I was also more naturally learning CAD in the process, exactly as I had hoped.